 Head southwest on Pan American East Road and turn left on President's Way.
 Turn left on Park Boulevard and then take another left into Zoo Way.
 The world-famous San Diego Zoo encompasses 100 acres of Balboa Park and houses 4,000 animals of 800 exotic species.
 Wander through the natural habitats and discover Tasmanian Devils, playful polar bears, swimming Sumatran tigers and the largest colony of sleepy koalas outside of Australia.
 (For information about visiting the San Diego Zoo Safari Park, see our list of side trips below.)

 To exit Balboa Park, turn right onto Park Boulevard and follow it downtown.
 Take another right at B Street and then a left on Fourth Avenue.
 Next, take a right on Broadway and then a left on Pacific Highway toward the city's excellent waterfront dining.
 About one-half mile farther down, you will reach Seaport Village.
 Park in one of the lots and stroll through this bustling, waterfront shopping and dining destination.
 Kids will love the hand-carved carousel from 1895.
 A little further north, along Harbor Drive, between Seaport Village and the Visitor Center (where your tour began), sits the USS Midway Museum.
-Berthed along the Navy Pier and open daily, the museum pays tribute to the over 200,000 service men and women who served aboard the now decommissioned USS Midway.
+Berthed along the Navy Pier and open daily, the museum pays tribute to the over 200,000 service men who served aboard the now decommissioned USS Midway.
 Next, walk over to The Headquarters (789 W. Harbor Drive), the former police station.
 At this stylish, open-air mall, you'll find art galleries, a toy store, boutique shops, gourmet chocolates and many family friendly dining options.